 Because kombucha is made from green and black tea, it has antioxidants and anti-inflammatory properties that those teas naturally contain.
-Green tea is a rich source of polyphenols, and research has shown it has powerful antioxidant effects.
-Black tea is also a source of polyphenols and may provide anti-inflammatory properties, as well as promote healthy blood sugar levels.
+Green tea is a rich source of polyphenols, and research has shown it has powerful antioxidant effects4.
+Black tea is also a source of polyphenols and may provide anti-inflammatory properties5, as well as promote healthy blood sugar levels.

 Kombucha may also contain immune-healthy benefits, thanks to both the fermentation and lactobacillus bacteria found in the drink.
-A systematic review found that populating the gut with healthy bacteria (as kombucha does with probiotics) seems to promote general immune health.
-The antioxidants from the tea itself (both black and green) can help support the immune system as well.
+A systematic review found that populating the gut with healthy bacteria (as kombucha does with probiotics) seems to promote general immune health9.
+The antioxidants from the tea itself (both black and green) can help support the immune system10 as well.